brandon840/Solitaire-Cypher/README.md

 # Solitaire-Cypher

-Assignment 2 of the course COMP 250.
+The first assignment for the class COMP 250 at McGill

 The program encrypts and decrypts messages using the 52 cards in a stardard deck of playing cards.